filecoin-project/specs/content/systems/filecoin_token/payment_channels/_index.md

 ## Lanes

 In addition, payment channels in Filecoin can be split into `lane`s created as part of updating the channel state with a payment `voucher`.
 Each lane has an associated `nonce` and amount of tokens it can be `redeemed` for.
 Lanes can be thought of as transactions for several different services provided by the channel recipient to the channel sender.
-The `nonce` plays the role of a sequence number of vouchers within a given lane, where a voucher with a higher nonce replaces, but does not invalidate a voucher with a lower nonce - the recipient can still redeem or collect a lower-nonce voucher.
+The `nonce` plays the role of a sequence number of vouchers within a given lane, where a voucher with a higher nonce replaces a voucher with a lower nonce.

 Payment channel lanes allow for a lot of accounting between parties to be done off-chain and reconciled via single updates to the payment channel.
 The multiple lanes enable two parties to use a single payment channel to adjudicate multiple independent sets of payments.